 An apex collector tooth of the extinct apex marine predator, the stout strong teeth were the grasping and shredding end of the large ferocious reptilian water margin hunter which made the early crocodylomorpha such efficient predators of their domain, from the early beginnings of the Upper Cretaceous period, the line of crocodyloidea evolved.

 The Kem Kem beds were previously known to palaeontological science as the Red Ironstone levels of the Continental Intercalaire.
-The region at the time of Elosuchus is thought to be as series of freshwater lagoons and a sea separating the austral continents of Gondwana and the terrestrial boreal masses of Laurasia, which is today an arid desert region of the northern Sahara ténéré or Tiniri (as the indigenous Berbers name it).
-During the Upper Cretaceous period North Africa was a humid region crocodylomorpha lived in this delta along with other marine dwellers the early fishes, pterosaurs and semi aquatic and land living dinosaurs.
+The region at the time of Elosuchus is thought to be a series of freshwater lagoons and a sea separating the austral continents of Gondwana and the terrestrial boreal masses of Laurasia, which is today an arid desert region of the northern Sahara ténéré or Tiniri (as the indigenous Berbers name it).
+During the Upper Cretaceous period, North Africa was a humid region crocodylomorpha lived in this delta along with other marine dwellers the early fishes, pterosaurs and semi-aquatic and land-living dinosaurs.
 These early crocodylomorpha preyed upon coelacanths and other early lungfish.
 We have representations in our catalogue of fossil fishes unearthed in the Kem Kem basin.
 This paints a picture of the life forms and environment of the region during the Cretaceous age.

 The fossil stores crocodilian fossils (like our other fossil crocodile specimens) unearth our superb, rare fossil occurrences.